oracle-livelabs/goldengate/ogg-core/ogg-test-data-replication-process/ogg-test-data-replication-process.md

        STATS EXTRACT extw
       </copy>
       ```
-      The output displays as follows
+      The output displays the following:

       ![Extract statistics](./images/stats_extw.png " ")

       Notice that there are 3 update records captured by Extract.

 ## Task 3: Verify that the Replicat applied the updates to the target database